 If you’ve been kayaking before with any old kayak paddle you’ll know the chore it can be.
 They’re heavy, cumbersome, don’t cut into the water and can leave you exhausted at the end of a whole day of paddling.
 That’s where buying a quality kayak paddle can save you and your back from struggling and help you glide faster through the water with ease.

-In this post, we’ve put together what we think are the 5 best kayak paddles in 2020 to help you make the right choice when buying one.
+In this post, we’ve put together a complete buying guide of everything you need to know when buying a kayaking paddle.
+Then we’ve also reviewed a ten paddles that we think could be the best kayak paddle in 2021 to help you make the right choice when buying one.

 How to Choose a Kayak Paddle: Buying Guide

 As all kayaking websites will tell you, having a compatible and quality kayaking paddle can enhance your entire kayaking experience.
 To help you choose the right one we’re going to look at some of the features and their benefits so you know what you’re looking for when buying your next paddle